Our new book is done. It is $2.99 on the Kindle Store. I would love to hear what you think about it. Click this link or the cover to read a sample.

 Not long ago, a childhood friend of my son was killed in a tragic car accident.
 She was a well-loved teacher just in her thirties and had two young children.
 It was only this last Christmas that we had reconnected with her family and sent them a scanned copy of a wonderful letter our son's friend wrote to our family when we moved from Canada.
 She was probably seven years old at the time.
 I am sorry we never got to talk to her again.

 While it is easier than ever to touch people using technology, I know that a Facebook conversation is not as satisfying as getting in a car and visiting or hearing the person's voice on a phone.
 Recently we visited my wife's aunt who turned 82.
 We made a special trip to be with her on her birthday.
 I am glad we made the time.
-We will always have that memory and those of regular phone calls that my wife makes to her aunt.
+We will always have that memory and those of regular phone calls that my wife made to her aunt who now is suffering from dementia.

 Spring is not an easy season.
 Just about anywhere can get some wild weather.
 This spring is even more special.
 It is not often you hear about a hard freeze in late Feburary in the Napa Valley of California or New England setting snowfall records with another month of snow to go.